Libra-Informer/Libra-Resource-Hub/README.md

 A special thanks to Libra community member [CasalettoJ](https://github.com/CasalettoJ)/CircuitDev for his technical advice in composing this list.

-Brought to you by the creator of [*The Libra Informer*](https://librainformer.substack.com/), an unofficial newsletter for the Libra community.
+This is has been brought to you by the creator of [*The Libra Informer*](https://librainformer.substack.com/), an unofficial newsletter for the Libra community.

 If you like it and/or this list, please subscribe and promote *The Libra Informer*!